 Work study jobs at M State

-Advantages of work study positions include:
+Advantages of work study positions:

-- You can earn money while you're in school
+- Earn money while in school

-- Paychecks are issued bi-weekly
+- Paychecks issued bi-weekly

 Here's the scoop on work study